Skip to main content

 • September 15, 2021

-"I was diagnosed with Graves disease in 2017.
+"I was diagnosed with Graves' disease in 2017.
 I was misdiagnosed with preeclampsia during pregnancy.
-By the time my doctors figured out I had Graves disease my TSH/T3/T4 levels were way out of range and my symptoms very severe.
-My resting HR had gone from 50 to 120 and my blood pressure went from 100/70 to 160/100.
+By the time my doctors figured out I had Graves' disease, my TSH/T3/T4 levels were way out of range and my symptoms very severe.
+My resting HR had gone from 50 to 120, and my blood pressure went from 100/70 to 160/100.
 I was a runner and could barely walk up the stairs.
-I started on 20 mg per day of Methimazole and metoprolol.
-Most of symptoms subsided in a few weeks.
-My heart rate returned to normal and I was able to go off of metoprolol permanently.
-However I developed asthma shortly after starting methimazole and still have it.
+I started on 20 mg per day of methimazole and metoprolol.
+Most of the symptoms subsided in a few weeks.
+My heart rate returned to normal, and I was able to go off of metoprolol permanently.
+However, I developed asthma shortly after starting methimazole and still have it.
 I constantly roller coaster hypo/hyper.
-My T3/T4 levels have been normal several times (net my TSH though).
-Methimazole has been reduced to 5 mg per day, a few times, but then end up having to increase again.
-My new goal is to cure naturally (while still taking methimazole) I am reading a book by Isabella Wetz.
-I have noticed eliminating sugar and gluten HELPS! so far"
+My T3/T4 levels have been normal several times (not my TSH though).
+Methimazole has been reduced to 5 mg per day a few times, but then I end up having to increase again.
+My new goal is to cure naturally (while still taking methimazole).
+I am reading a book by Isabella Wetz.
+I have noticed eliminating sugar and gluten helps!
+So far."

 7 / 10